ydxlt/android-mvvm/README.md

 ## Library

-A data-driven implementation of the MVVM software architecture pattern based on Android Architecture Components (kotlin), incorporating RxJava2, Retrofit2, DataBinding and other open source frameworks
+A data-driven implementation of the MVVM software architecture pattern based on Android Architecture Components (kotlin), incorporating RxJava2, Retrofit2, DataBinding and other open source frameworks.

 ## Base